Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 1. Immediately after the Board of Directors shall be assembled in consequence of the first election, they shall be divided as equally as may be into two Classes.
-The Directors with the most votes shall be of the first Class and shall vacate their seats at the expiration of the second year, the remainder of the Directors shall be of the second Class and shall vacate their seats at the expiration of the first year, so that one half may be chosen every year.
+The Directors with the most votes shall be of the first Class and shall vacate their seats at the expiration of the second year, the remainder of the Directors shall be of the second Class and shall vacate their seats at the expiration of the first year, so that one half may be chosen every year and each may subsequently serve a term of two years.

 1. If Vacancies happen by resignation or otherwise, the Board of Directors may make temporary appointments until the next election by the Members.